s-20/unnamed/DramaDice.md

   - *There's a chandelier I can swing from, right?*
 - It can cause some other coincidental event that helps the players or otherwise makes the scene more fun or interesting
   - *And that's when the power went out!*
-- Etc.
+- Other similar uses are encouraged

 The changes must be limited in scope, and cannot cause a massive disruption of the narrative.
-Changes can only add to a scene — you can't make things vanish that were already there.
+Changes can only add to a scene — you can't make things vanish that were already there, although they might break or get knocked down a sewer grate.
 In short, they have to make narrative sense.

 When you *burn* a Drama Die in this way, the benefit comes from the scene rewrite, and you don't add dice to any checks.
 That having been said, it can create favorable circumstances that grant [Synergy](Synergy.md), make a new task possible, or otherwise open up new opportunities that are beneficial, even if you don't get a bonus to a check from the die itself.

 ## Gaining Drama Dice

+In a short campaign, the Drama Dice are reset to the total number of players at the start of each session.
+In an ongoing campaign, the pool is reset at the start of each story arc (or the next Act, or the next Episode — however you're tracking these things).
+Either way, there's not much point in stockpiling them.

-At the start of each session, the Drama Dice pool is reset to the number of players, so there's no sense in stockpiling them.
-During play, you can gain Drama Dice in the following ways:
+During play, you can gain Drama Dice in several ways:

-- If you roll no [Effort](Effort.md) on a check, add a Drama Die
+- If you roll no [Effort](Effort.md) on a check that has 5 or more dice, add a Drama Die
-- If you roll less Effort than the [Difficulty](Challenge.md) on a check where you can apply a [Focus](Skills.md), add a Drama Die
+- If you roll no Effort on a check where you can apply a [Focus](Skills.md), add a Drama Die
 - Any time a PC takes a [Wound](WoundThreshold.md), add a die to the Drama Dice Pool
+- Entangled checks and scenes can restore multiple drama dice; see [Tangles](Tangles.md)
+- [Stunts](Stunts.md) can be used to restore Drama Dice as well
-- If a PC dies, add Drama Dice to the pool equal to the number of players,
+- If a PC dies, add 2 Drama Dice
 - Exceptional Role-play, cool actions, or something that advances the story significantly adds one or more dice to the pool
+- Whenever the GM says so